rotemee/e-storybook/README.md

     * e-storybook/src/js/utils/utils.js

 3. Run the following command in the terminal:
-    * npm run storybook build-stories
+    * npm run storybook build-components

     The storybook should be opened automatically at the end of the process.